HPT UK A4C

 The risk of having PHPT has always been reported to increase with age, but it is not uncommon for younger people to be affected, or for people to have had PHPT for several years before it becomes evident from symptoms or incidental blood results.
 Age should never be a barrier to surgery, which is safe and curative in over 95% of cases for all ages.
 Please take a look at our Common Q&A's to read member feedback regarding age, negative scans, kidney stones, and broken bones/fractures.
 If you have been denied surgery based on age, please let us know.

 If you suspect PHPT, what do you need from your doctor?
-Blood tests to include in the same blood draw:
+The following blood tests from the same blood draw:

-PTH - essential to be tested in a full EDTA vial to ensure accuracy; read why in PHPT - Details
+PTH Needs to be tested in a full EDTA vial to ensure accuracy; read why in PHPT - Details

-VITAMIN D - active vitamin D would be a bonus, but very unlikely available.
+VITAMIN D Active vitamin D would be a bonus, but unlikely available in the UK.

 Referral to an experienced parathyroid surgeon.
 See our page for our recommended experienced surgeons.

-Your doctor will likely not know how to offer post-operative care and advice even though you will be discharged into their care.
-We offer this service via our patient support group.
+Your GP is unlikely to know what post-operative care and advice you may need, even though you'll be discharged into their care.
 Realistically you will have to take charge of your own recovery, just as you had to take charge to get a diagnosis.
-The NICE guideline committee decided not to include any guidance for post op care which we don't understand.
-Please join our Facebook group for post-op guidance which we believe is crucial for your well being in the first few days/weeks after surgery when your body could be dealing with a significant drop in calcium and a likely need for our recommended supplements (vitamin D, magnesium, boron, calcium).
-Lack of awareness and guidance can result in day 3/4 calcium crash, pins and needles, temporary hypocalcaemia/tetany requiring urgent medical attention. (worst case scenario)
+The NICE guideline committee chose not to include any guidance for post op care.
+We offer this free and comprehensive advice via our Facebook patient support group.
+Please join for guidance, which we believe is crucial in the first few days/weeks after surgery.
+You could face a significant drop in calcium if magnesium and/or vitamin D are low, and will likely need our recommended supplements (vitamin D, magnesium, boron, calcium).
+Lack of awareness and guidance can result in day 3/4 calcium crash; pins and needles, muscle spasms and cramps.
+Temporary hypocalcaemia or tetany can require urgent medical attention. (worst case scenario).

 Magnesium

-Thousands of NHS appointments are clogging the system unnecessarily;
+Thousands of NHS appointments are still clogging the system unnecessarily.

-Many doctors and endocrinologists fail to understand that symptoms, end organ damage; osteoporosis, kidney stones and cardiovascular disease (and of course death) can occur with normal levels of calcium and inappropriately paired PTH - NCPHPT.
-In our experience, many people with NCPHPT, are symptomatic having been undiagnosed/misdiagnosed for years after being told 'Your Calcium is not high enough to cause your symptoms'.
+We are mortified by the scale of doctors and endocrinologists who still fail to understand that many symptoms, end organ damage of osteoporosis, kidney stones & cardiovascular disease, and of course death, can occur with normal levels of calcium and inappropriately paired PTH - NCPHPT.
+In our experience, many people with NCPHPT, are extremely symptomatic having been undiagnosed/misdiagnosed for years after being told 'Your calcium is not high enough to cause your symptoms'.
 A referral to an experienced parathyroid surgeon who understands NCPHPT is recommended.
-Your GP can refer you directly to most surgeons for a second opinion removing the necessity to see an endocrinologist first.
-Few endocrinologists seem able to differentiate between primary and secondary HPT.
-Many don't get hyperparathyroidism at all.
-We are mystified by their confusion, knowing that hormone regulation is supposedly their speciality.
+Your GP can refer you directly to most surgeons for a second opinion, removing the necessity to see an endocrinologist first.
+Few endocrinologists seem able to differentiate between primary and secondary hyperparathyroidism.
+Many don't understand hyperparathyroidism at all.
+We remain mystified by their confusion, knowing that hormone regulation is supposedly their specialty.
 The reality is that many of them are diabeticians, masquerading as endocrinologists.
-If your GP refuses to refer directly, please contact us.
-It feels as though the Hippocratic Oath is no longer relevant.
+If your GP refuses to refer you directly, please contact us or look up Patient Choices: https://www.nhs.uk/using-the-nhs/about-the-nhs/your-choices-in-the-nhs/

 Post-operative care and advice in the UK is virtually non existent at GP and endocrine levels.
 The NICE guideline committee chose not to include any post op care advice in NG132 other than to get calcium tested yearly after surgery.
 Many patients benefit from vitamin D and mineral supplements magnesium and boron, after surgery, especially in the first few days or weeks, for hungry bones or low calcium symptoms, even if blood levels are sufficient.
 Many will benefit from them for life.
 Who on earth would want this battle a second time?
 If a patient experiences tingling in hands, fingers, legs or face, they should not ignore these symptoms.
-Remineralisation of bones begins soon after surgery.
-Day 3/4 post op calcium dip is common, or sooner for patients who experience a hefty post-op drop in calcium from high pre-op levels, who were taking cinacalcet until surgery, or those with low vitamin D and/or magnesium.
-Dietary calcium, magnesium, boron, vitamin D, K2 (except if taking blood thinners, as a dose over 50mcg may interfere with your medication) supplements, hydration and rest (think two weeks convalescence) are important post-op for many, even if your mind has woken up and become active.
+Re-mineralisation of bones begins soon after surgery.
+A post-op calcium dip on days three or four is common, or sooner for patients who experience a hefty drop in calcium from high pre-op levels, who were taking Cinacalcet until surgery, or those with low vitamin D and/or magnesium.
+Dietary calcium, magnesium, boron, vitamin D, K2 ( Note for those taking blood thinners, a dose over 50 mcg may interfere with your medication) supplements, hydration and rest (think two weeks convalescence) are important post-op for many.
+Maintaining good vitamin D and magnesium levels going forwards is extremely important.

-Patients', please educate yourself about PHPT.
+Patients, please educate yourself about PHPT.
 Our site could be a useful aid to your diagnosis, journey to surgery, and beyond.
-Suggest and encourage your doctors to read this site to help you and other patients.
+Suggest and encourage your doctors to read this site to help yourselves and other patients.
 Request a referral to a bone metabolism expert/endocrinologist on our recommended list, or directly to an experienced parathyroid surgeon for the only curative treatment (parathyroidectomy).
 It is often crucial to your care that your GP does not assume that all endocrinologists are bone metabolism experts.
-Your doctor should refer you to appropriate secondary care consultants.
 Parathyroid surgeons who accept a direct referral from your GP can help you to avoid unnecessarily long waiting times for endocrinology appointments.
 You could find out this information by contacting the secretary of your chosen surgeon before asking for a referral, or asking our members if they might know.

-Doctors, please update your knowledge of PHPT for the sake of your patients' wellbeing.
+Doctors, please update your knowledge of PHPT to help you to help your patients.
 Many doctors are not up to date, which can cause long delays in diagnosis and treatment.
-Please read PHPT Details to learn about diagnosis, symptoms, secondary hyperparathyroidism, Normocalcemic PHPT, and Normohormonal PHPT.
-About US has case stories detailing prolonged diagnosis/misdiagnosis and why I began a mission to raise awareness, and campaign for quality controlled NICE treatment guidelines in 2014, which were published on 23 May 2019.
-The guideline committee failed a huge number of hyperparathyroid patients by producing a hypercalcemia guideline which was not what I campaigned for.
-They offer no better advice than this site, but they are marginally better than no guidelines at all.
-My attempts to get them revised sooner than originally planned (2024) have all been refused. https://www.nice.org.uk/guidance/NG132.
-A review is due in 2024.
+Please read PHPT Details to learn about diagnosis, symptoms, secondary hyperparathyroidism, normocalcaemic PHPT, and normohormonal PHPT.
+About US has case stories detailing prolonged diagnosis/misdiagnosis and why I started a mission to raise awareness, and campaign for quality controlled NICE treatment guidelines in 2014, which were published on 23 May 2019.
+The guideline committee failed a huge number of hyperparathyroid patients by producing a hypercalcaemia guideline which was not what I campaigned for.
+They offer no better advice than this site, but are marginally better than no guidelines at all.
+My attempts to get them revised sooner than originally planned have been refused.

 Please note this information website is not manned daily but updated periodically.
 Use the contact page to email Sallie Powell or send a request to join us at our Facebook support group to interact with members.

-Recommended for everyone: Follow Dr Babak Larian to watch his monthly recorded live Q&A webcasts: http://www.hyperparathyroidmd.com/
+Recommended for everyone: Follow Dr Babak Larian to watch his monthly recorded live Q&A webcasts: hyperparathyroidmd.com

 Primary Hyperparathyroidism - Normocalcemic and Normohormonal classifications require the same cure: A parathyroidectomy performed by experienced parathyroid surgeons.